- Published

 Analysis only creates value when it leads to improvement.
 The insights gathered through analysis are applied through performance optimization, technical SEO improvements, accessibility enhancements, and code and architecture changes.

-These areas are covered in depth in the Optimization and Development sections, where analysis findings are translated into practical, implementation-focused solutions.
+These areas are covered in depth in the optimization and development sections, where analysis findings are translated into practical, implementation-focused solutions.